What is the Agile Manifesto?

 Poorly designed code can lead to technical debt, making future changes more difficult and time-consuming.
 For example, adhering to coding standards and conducting regular code reviews can help maintain technical excellence.

 10. Simplicity--the art of maximizing the amount of work not done--is essential.

 This principle encourages teams to focus on simplicity in both the code and the project scope.
 By concentrating on what's truly necessary, teams can avoid overcomplication and gold-plating, thus saving time and resources.

 For instance, a simple but well-designed user interface often trumps a flashy, complex one that confuses users.

 11. The best architectures, requirements, and designs emerge from self-organizing teams.

-As soon as development starts, the team starts thinking about the requirements, design, and architecture in detail.
+The team starts thinking about the requirements, design, and architecture in detail as soon as development starts.
 In this process, the project architects in the Agile team develop incremental design projects using techniques that help the team design a system that may change over time, rather than trying to create one large design to meet all requirements at the beginning of the project to fulfill.

 In summary, it can be said that the Agile Manifesto is an important basis for agile methods in project management.
 The core values and principles of the manifesto provide orientation and help to work together effectively and successfully in a team.

 If you want to learn more about how to implement the Agile Manifesto in your work, you should visit our Scaled Agile Framework page.
 There you will find various SAFe courses, including our "Leading SAFe" course, which teaches you the basics of SAFe and prepares you for the SAFe Agile certification.

 And if you are also interested in other IT topics, we offer a wide range of training courses and certifications on our "Academy" page that can help you to expand your knowledge and skills in different areas.
 Have a look and discover the possibilities that are available to you!